dalyw01/NightWatch/README.md

 daly:learnNightwatch dalyw01$ npm init
 ```

-You will be prompted with commands and enter the following -
+You will be prompted with commands, press ENTER to the following (or enter the information) -

 ```
 This utility will walk you through creating a package.json file.